chuckstack/introduction/blog/20240610-value-of-actions.md

 Here is a quick list for your reference:
 - Actions allow you to simplify the workflow user experience by defining a "go do it..." option.
 - Actions allow you do define who can do what.
 This is helpful when you need to add additional user or role restrictions.
-- Actions (and thereby Action Types) allow you to execute previously define logic/automation when invoked.
+- Actions (and thereby Action Types) allow you to execute previously define logic/automation when executing a transition.